bbaum11/internship2025_stuff/airgap.md

 ### to install programs onto the master and minion machines
 - do this if you want to download every possible package to the workstation: `dnf reposync -g -m —download-metadata -p /var/www/html/<repo>`
-- otherwise download individual rpms on the workstation with `dnf download <package>`
+- otherwise download individual rpms on the workstation by navigating to the repository folder and `dnf download --alldep --resolve <package>`
+- then run `repocreate ./`
-- then use `dnf install` on the master/minion machine as normal
+- then use `dnf install` on the master/minion machine as normal and pray

 ## setting up the docker registry
+1. visit a site like [this one](https://www.composerize.com/) to create a docker compose file or do it manually for this command:
-1. `$ docker run -d -p 5000:5000 --restart always --name registry registry:2`
+	1. `docker run -d -p 5000:5000 --restart always --name registry registry:2`
+2. on the workstation, run the following:
+3. 'sudo dnf install epel-release.noarch'
+4. 'dnf provides podman-compose'
+5. `sudo dnf install docker-compose-plugin`
+6. move the docker compose file onto the workstation and `run sudo docker compose up -d`